 - a special type used with GUI blocks.

-- Initialize the environment with the given values (only shown in the project's environment).
-This is done automatically, when a test suite is loaded initially, but may also be needed to reset read/write variables which have been modified by a test run back to their initial state, or to have computed values be recomputed.
+Initialises the environment with the given values (only shown in the project's environment).
+This is done automatically, when a test suite is loaded initially, but may also be needed to reset read/write variables which have been modified by a test run back to their initial state, or to have computed values be recomputed or to ask again for user-answered variables.
+Lazy computed variables (i.e. those initialized when-first-used) will be reset to their initial, unknown state and will lead to reevaluation/reconfirmation when accessed again.

 Popup Menu Functions (Right-Button-Menu)